 Unfortunately, many risk factors for loneliness are difficult or impossible to change or reverse including being older, being female, living in a rural area, having a low education level, or having poor health status.

 The good news is that a treatable cause of loneliness is hearing loss.
 And it makes sense.
 When hearing is a challenge, so is communicating and maintaining relationships with friends, family and caregivers.
 To avoid the social strain and discomfort of being unable to hear, many people withdraw from conversations and eventually retreat into a shell.
-In fact, one in five people with hearing loss report feeling lonely.

 But it doesn’t have to be this way.
 Thanks to industry-first technologies, Starkey hearing aids deliver superior sound, body and brain tracking, and a built-in personal assistant.
 They are designed to be inconspicuous, fitting in or behind the ear and reconnecting you to the world around you.